mmahdavian/STPOTR/README.md

 pip install numpy
 pip install opencv-python
 ```
+## DATA
+We have trained the model with Human3.6m dataset.
 You need to download this [data file](https://drive.google.com/file/d/1pNQKtnd1rIl7qPjqIZIJXWDVgisEvabN/view?usp=sharing) and move it to the data folder.

 ## Testing